pldiiw/1arc/doc/design/gui.md

 at the center of the key's cell.
 If the user presses the same character on its keyboard, it will also press this keypad's key.
 If the user clicks with his mouse on this character, he will be able to edit it and remap it to another character.
 The default layout should be the one shown in the wireframe, based on an AZERTY keyboard.

+### Sound

+The CHIP-8 engine has a sound register, that when not 0, should emit a particular sound until it reaches 0 again.
+The GUI takes care of emitting this sound.
+Ideally, the sound is only a 400Hz sinewave.
+It should only be emitted when the "Cycle Continuously" mode is active.

-### Bonus
+### Shortcuts

+A handful of key bindings is available to the user.

+ * `&, é, ", ', a, z, e, r, q, s, d, f, w, x, c and v` - Default bindings for the keypad (see Keypad section)
+ * `Spacebar` - Equivalent to clicking on the "Cycle Once" button.
+ * `Shift + Spacebar` - Equivalent to clicking on the "Cycle Continuously" button.
+ * `Tab` - Change the base selection of all the base widgets, to the next one according the Data section's widget.
-When the user presses his `CTRL` key, the same outline as in the second wireframe should be shown.
-It disappears when the user releases the key.
+ * `Ctrl` - While holding this key, the same outline as in the second wireframe should be shown.